lottehime/ACNH-Pattern-Research/README.md

 ### What is it?
+⚠️WIP, currently adding info and formatting better!⚠️

-I noticed when using NHSE and ACNHDesignPatternEditor that under certain conditions, importing pattern files (`*.nhd` or `*.acnh`) did not seem to set the patterns as owned by the player and thus they were not editable in-game, much like if they were QR codes or from the pattern exchange.
+I noticed when using NHSE and different design editors that under certain conditions, importing pattern files (`*.nhd` or `*.acnh`) did not seem to set the patterns as owned by the player and thus they were not editable in-game, much like if they were QR codes or from the pattern exchange.

 I also noticed that for some pattern slots, the previous pattern name would remain in place of the imported one.